Search Articles

 City, State

-For example, suppose you are born in 1944 and are eligible for your full Social Security retirement benefit at age 66, but delay taking benefits until age 70.
-Your annual percentage increase in benefits will be 8 percent.
-By delaying your benefits by four years, the Social Security check you will receive will be 32 percent higher (4 years x 8 percent per year).
-If your monthly benefit would have been $1,000 had you taken it at age 66, the monthly benefit you will receive at age 70 will be $1,320 (not counting cost of living increases, which are around 4 percent a year).
+By delaying your benefits by four years, your Social Security check will be 32 percent higher (4 years x 8 percent per year).
+If your monthly benefit would have been $1,000 had you taken it at age 66, the monthly benefit you'll receive at age 70 will be $1,320 (not counting cost-of-living increases, which are around 4 percent a year).

-• Whether you plan to keep working.
-If you plan to work until your full retirement age or beyond, it probably won't make sense to take benefits early, especially if you earn considerable income.
-Any income you earn above Social Security's income thresholds will be taxed.
-So not only will you be receiving reduced Social Security benefits, but you will pay tax on the income as well, and the extra income may mean that more of your Social Security benefits will be taxed.
-Learn more on how work affects Social Security
+Not only will you be receiving reduced Social Security benefits, but you’ll pay tax on your income, too, and the extra income may mean that more of your Social Security benefits will be taxed.
+Learn more on how work affects Social Security.

-• Spouse's needs.
-Another important consideration is your spouse's needs.
-An older spouse (and especially if he or she is the only breadwinner), might want to delay benefits as long as possible so as to increase the surviving spouse's survivor benefits and provide additional protection to the surviving spouse.
-Note: Even if you delay taking your benefits past your full retirement age, your spouse can still take his or her spousal benefits anytime after age 62 (while you are still alive, your spouse is entitled to one-half of your full benefit if it would be greater than what he or she would receive from his or her own earnings).
+Note: Even if you delay taking your benefits past your full retirement age, your spouse can still take their spousal benefits anytime after age 62.
+(While you are still alive, your spouse is entitled to one-half of your full benefit if the payouts would be greater than what they’d receive from their own earnings.)

-• Other retirement plans.
-Experts disagree on whether it makes sense to take benefits early and defer using other retirement plans.
-Some claim that if you are going to get a higher rate of return on a tax-deferred retirement plan than you would get by waiting to take Social Security, you should take Social Security early.
-On the other hand, other experts argue that letting a retirement account build up could create greater tax obligations.
-If your retirement account and Social Security combine to put you above the income thresholds, you will have to pay taxes on the Social Security.
+On the other hand, others argue that letting a retirement account build up could create greater tax obligations.
+If your retirement account and Social Security combine to put you above the income thresholds, you’ll have to pay taxes on the Social Security.
 Delaying Social Security may reduce the taxes by providing you with more Social Security income (which is at most 85 percent taxable) and less retirement-account income (which can be 100 percent taxable).

 See more information on Social Security.